EdinbR/EdinbR.github.io/_posts/2018-06-13-june-meeting.markdown

 ## Hi everyone,
 <br/>
-This month's meeting will be held on Wednesday **20th of June**, at **5.30pm, in room S.1, 7 George Square** (see map below).
+This month's meeting will be held on Wednesday **20th of June**, at **5.30pm, in room S.1, 7 George Square** (kindly supported by [The Data Lab](https://thedatalab.com/); see map below).
 As usual, the meeting will be followed by drinks and chat in the Potting Shed.
 Our meetings are open for all to attend, and newcomers / beginners are very welcome!

 Our speaker is [Dr. Peter McKenna](https://psych.hw.ac.uk/people/f-m/dr-peter-mckenna.html), whose research interests lie in the psychological and societal impact of technology.
 This includes the mediatory effects of videogame play on cognition, human-robot interaction, and technologies for special populations such as individuals with autism-spectrum disorder (ASD).
 Peter is currently a research associate on the EPSRC funded [SoCoRo project](http://www.socoro.net).
 He and the team are developing a socially competent robot to teach adults with an ASD social and employment skills.
 In this talk, he will be telling us about: